justinhambleton/sessionm-demo-utils/README.md

 # SessionM Demo Utils

 ## Overview
-This collection of python scripts interact with specific Sessionm demo environments.
-They are organized into the following categories:
+This collection of python scripts are designed to interact with specific Sessionm demo environments, primarily to generate randomized customer and transaction data in bulk.
+These scripts also aid in diagnosing campaign specific use cases as well as simulate anomalous conditions for SessionM's Anamoly Detection reporting.

+The scripts are organized into the following categories:

 - Anomaly Detection - a collection of scripts intended to trigger the three primary anomaly detection use cases:
   - Frequent Transactions - simulates frequent transactions by a single user in a single day.
 The current daily threshold for transactions by a single user in a single day is 5.
 This script is currently configured to burst 10 transactions for a random sample of 0.1% of the total customer population in a given demo environment.